msy211202/ATM-Bank-Mangement/README.md

 # ATM-Bank-Management-System-Java

-### A simple ATM Bank Management System in Java.
+### A simple ATM Bank Management System in Java which uses SQl server using xamp and SQL Server Management Studio.
 It allows users to perform various operations such as:
 -  Creating a new account,
 -  Deleting an account,
 -  Updating an account,